definev/definev.github.io/content/homepage/about.md

 Hi all!
 I'm Dương, a software engineer and a computer science student from Vietnam.
 I'm currently learning at [Phenikaa University](https://phenikaa-uni.edu.vn/).
 I'm interested in software development and low-level programming.
 I'm also a big fan of history and philosophy.
 I love to learn new things and share my knowledge with others.

+I’m familiar with: Dart, Flutter and C/C++.
+Currently, I’m learning Go and Rust.
+I’m obbsessed with animations and UI/UX design.
+Love to learn about new technologies and frameworks.

 ## Contact me

 You can contact me via [email](mailto:daiduong.workmail@gmail.com) or [Twitter](https://twitter.com/definev2).
 I'm also on [LinkedIn](https://www.linkedin.com/in/definev/).